 Meet the Fellows

-Jane’s Fellowship Program (JFP) has engaged 100 individuals in Pierce County in their leadership journeys.
-Browse our most recent class of fellows, Class 9 (2021 – 2022) and click on their photos to learn more about their work below.
+Jane’s Fellowship Program (JFP) has engaged 144 individuals in Pierce County in their leadership journeys.
+Browse our most recent class of fellows, Class 12 (2025), and click on their photos below to learn more about their work.
 Scroll right to see past JFP graduates.
-If you are a graduate and would like to engage with the Grad Network, please contact us.
 We thank and honor all of our present and past fellows for your commitment to our community and our shared home.

 The Jane’s Fellowship Program operates on the lands of the Coast Salish Sea Peoples known as The Puyallup Tribe.